wp-plugins/quatriceps/readme.txt

 = How do I prevent spam submissions ? =

-With reCaptcha you can help prevent spam and other abuse of your Tetragy account.
-Configure the public and private key settings to automatically add a reCaptcha form to all your widgets.
-This plugin also includes support for choosing a reCaptcha theme.
+With Recaptcha you can help prevent spam and other abuse of your Tetragy account.
+Configure the public and private key settings to automatically add a Recaptcha form to all your widgets.
+This plugin also includes support for choosing a Recaptcha theme.

 = Why is it recommended to whitelist my IP address ? =